sandxpgxrung/uniGUIdevs/README.md

-# uniGUIdevs
+# Live_Nutrition_API
-a prototype version of food delivery app. it lists nutritious content, values, and locaiton using vairous API resources. coded in py.
+An implementaiton of live API for nutritions and location value(s) retrieval.